EvictionLab/eviction-lab-website/content/eviction-tracking/bridgeport-ct.md

 1. Eviction filing data were collected by the [Connecticut Fair Housing Center](https://www.ctfairhousing.org/).
 Historical averages cover the years 2017-2019.
 2. Tract racial majority determined using American Community Survey (ACS) estimates for 2014–2018

 {{%/ report_map %}}

 {{% report_chart id="race" data="/uploads/fairfield_linechart.csv" %}}

 # Eviction filings by neighborhood demographics

 American Community Survey (ACS) data allow us to categorize neighborhoods by their racial/ethnic majority: White, Black, Latinx, or Other/None.
 Under normal circumstances, most evictions in Bridgeport are filed in neighborhoods that have no racial majority.
-Since March, eviction filings have dropped steeply across all neighborhoods.
+Since March 2020, eviction filings have dropped steeply across all neighborhoods.

-When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings in 2020 and average filings in 2017–2019.
+When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings in 2020-2021 and average filings in 2017–2019.<sup>1</sup>

 1. Eviction filing data were collected by the [Connecticut Fair Housing Center](https://www.ctfairhousing.org/).
 Historical averages cover the years 2017-2019.

 {{%/ report_chart %}}